ioBroker/ioBroker.iot/README.md

 ### 6.1.0 (2026-06-02)
 - (@GermanBluefox) Implemented new feature to select devices from the list and not by enumeration
 - (@GermanBluefox) Possibility to send messages to the app directly from the state
-- (@GermanBluefox) Migrated google and alisa to TypeScript
+- (@GermanBluefox) Migrated Google and Alisa to TypeScript

 ### 6.0.3 (2026-04-23)
 - (@GermanBluefox) Allowed to read temperature information via Alexa